Essential self-adjointness of Wick squares in quasi-free Hadamard representations on curved spacetimes: Introduction

-Let $T$ denote a second order Wick polynomial (with derivatives) on an arbitrary, globally hyperbolic spacetime, represented in a quasi-free Hadamard state.
+Let $T$ denote a second order Wick polynomial (with derivatives) on an arbitrary, globally hyperbolic spacetime of dimension $d\ge 2$, represented in a quasi-free Hadamard state.
 Then we will demonstrate the following results.
-First we show in Lemma \ref{Lem_loc} that the problem of at hand is local in the following sense.
-If $O\subset M$ is an open region that contains the supports of all the test-functions occurring in $T$, then $T$ restricts to the Hilbert space generated from $O$.
+Firstly we show in Lemma \ref{Lem_loc} that the problem at hand is local in the following sense: if $O\subset M$ is an open region that contains the supports of all the test-functions occurring in $T$, then $T$ restricts to the Hilbert space generated from $O$.
 If these restrictions are essentially self-adjoint for all relatively compact $O\subset M$, then $T$ itself is essentially self-adjoint too.
 Secondly, if $T$ is smeared with a function of class $\mathcal{S}$, the class of sums of squares of test-functions, then $T$ is essentially self-adjoint as soon as its compression to the one-particle Hilbert space is essentially self-adjoint.
 This is the content of Theorem \ref{Thm_SA}.
 Thirdly we show in Theorem \ref{Thm_SAGL} that if $T$ is smeared with a function of class $\mathcal{S}$, then $T$ has a self-adjoint extension which is the strong graph limit of a specific sequence of self-adjoint operators.
-This possibly provides some control over the spectral projections of this self-adjoint extension.
-As a concrete case we consider the simplest one, where the operator $T$ is the Wick square (without derivatives) of a free scalar field, smeared with a sum of squares of test-functions.
-In this case we establish the essential self-adjointness of the compression to the one-particle Hilbert space, from which its essential self-adjointness follows (Theorem \ref{Thm_W2SA}).
-This constitutes a generalisation w.r.t.\ the class of spacetimes and representations considered in comparison with the literature.
+This result provides a certain amount of control over the spectral projections of this self-adjoint extension.
+To actually prove essential self-adjointness we prove that the compression of $T$ to the one-particle Hilbert space is essentially self-adjoint when the operator $T$ is the Wick square (without derivatives) of a free scalar field, smeared with a real-valued test-function.
+Hence, when the test-function is in $\mathcal{S}$ the essential self-adjointness of the Wick square follows from Theorem \ref{Thm_SA}.
+This constitutes a substantial generalisation w.r.t.\ the class of spacetimes and representations considered in comparison with the literature.

+We emphasise that our results do not make any use of the fact that the singularities in the two-point distribution of a free scalar field get weaker as $d$ decreases.
+An alternative strategy would be to consider small $d$ and try to exploit the weaker singularities.
+We comment on this strategy in our conclusions in Section \ref{Sec_Further}, especially in the extreme case $d=1$, in which case the free scalar field reduces to a harmonic oscillator and the Hadamard two-point distributions are smooth functions.

 The remainder of this paper is organised as follows: after a review of some basic terminology and estimates for abstract Fock spaces in Section \ref{Sec_Fock}, we review in Section \ref{Sec_GenSA} the self-adjointness results that we will need in an abstract setting.
 In particular we prove a useful application of Konrady's Trick to Fock space and a Monotone Graph Limit Theorem.
 In Section \ref{Sec_QFHad} we set the stage for our physical applications by reviewing the GNS-representations of a (quasi-free) Hadamard state of a (generalised) free field and defining its Wick polynomials.
 Section \ref{Sec_SA} contains the main results described above and their proofs and includes a remark on the class $\mathcal{S}$ of smearing functions.
 We conclude our paper with some discussion in Section \ref{Sec_Further}.